ThatMG393/MGEx/README.md

 # MGEx
 Open-source Roblox Executor

-NOTE: STILL NOT WORKING BUT OPEN FOR MODIFICATION AND PULL REQUESTS
+NOTE: STILL NOT TESTED BUT OPEN FOR MODIFICATION AND PULL REQUESTS

 Heavy modification of [rscwn/MobileBloxV2](https://github.com/ironleon888/MobileBloxV2)